-The Precourt Institute for Energy (PIE) at Stanford University is the interdisciplinary hub for energy research, education and outreach at Stanford.
-The Stanford Precourt Institute for Energy draws on experts and resources across the university to help accelerate the transition to an affordable, low-carbon energy system for the world.
+The Precourt Institute for Energy is the interdisciplinary hub for energy research, education and convening at Stanford.
 Since its founding in 2009, the institute has become the go-to place for scholars, business leaders, policymakers and others seeking solutions to the world's most difficult energy challenges.
 The institute carries out its mission by funding early-stage energy research, developing new technologies and policies, educating leaders, and nurturing a vibrant energy ecosystem here and abroad.

 Note: Not all unique aspects of the job are covered by this job description